Crekk/Guts_Discord/README.md

 # guts_discord
-Simple self-hosted Discord bot, that allows chatting with a character.ai bot, uses the **[CharacterAI API](https://github.com/kramcat/CharacterAI)** to power the chatbot.
+Simple self-hosted Discord bot, allows chatting with a character.ai bot, uses the **[CharacterAI API](https://github.com/kramcat/CharacterAI)** to power the chatbot.
 The API is an unofficial wrapper for interacting with CharacterAI's platform.

 Requires token.json file with the following information:
 ```json